OFA-Sys/Ditto/README.md

 ## What is Ditto

 Considerable efforts have been invested in augmenting the role-playing proficiency of open-source large language models (LLMs) by emulating proprietary counterparts.
 Nevertheless, we posit that LLMs inherently harbor role-play capabilities, owing to the extensive knowledge of characters and potential dialogues ingrained in their vast training corpora.
 Thus, in this study, we introduce DITTO, a self-alignment method for role-play.
 DITTO capitalizes on character knowledge, encouraging an instruction-following LLM to simulate role-play dialogues as a variant of reading comprehension.
 This method creates a role-play training set comprising 4000 characters, surpassing the scale of currently available datasets by tenfold regarding the number of roles.
 Subsequently, we fine-tune the LLM using this self-generated dataset to augment its role-playing capabilities.
-Upon evaluating our meticulously constructed and reproducible role-play benchmark and the roleplay subset of MT-Bench, DITTO in various parameter scales consistently maintains a consistent role identity and provides accurate role-specific knowledge in multi-turn role-play conversations.
+Upon evaluating our meticulously constructed and reproducible role-play benchmark and the roleplay subset of MT-Bench, DITTO, in various parameter scales, consistently maintains a consistent role identity and provides accurate role-specific knowledge in multi-turn role-play conversations.
 Notably, it outperforms all open-source role-play baselines, showcasing performance levels comparable to advanced proprietary chatbots.
 Furthermore, we present the first comprehensive cross-supervision alignment experiment in the role-play domain, revealing that the intrinsic capabilities of LLMs confine the knowledge within role-play.
 Meanwhile, the role-play styles can be easily acquired with the guidance of smaller models.
 More information and results can be found in [Paper](https://arxiv.org/pdf/2401.12474.pdf).

 ![image](./figs/main.png)

 ## WikiRoleEval

-We present an automatic, reproducibale evaluation for the role-play capabilities of LLMs, as the efficient evaluation for open-ended problems, such as role-play, is significantly understudied.
+We present an automatic, reproducible evaluation for the role-play capabilities of LLMs, as the efficient evaluation for open-ended problems, such as role-play, is significantly understudied.
 This work proposes an objective assessment instead of previous preference annotations to evaluate basic role-play capabilities.
-We first design three core metrics for role-play and implement a trustworthy evaluation recipe for each based on “LLMs as Judges”.
+We first design three core metrics for role-play and implement a trustworthy evaluation recipe for each based on “LLMs as Judges.”

 ### How this evaluation works

-Role-play LLMs are expected to have consistent self-awareness, rich rolespecific knowledge, and precise knowledge boundary awareness.
+Role-play LLMs are expected to have consistent self-awareness, rich role-specific knowledge, and precise knowledge boundary awareness.
 Therefore, we design three objective metrics for these three properties respectively:

 ![image](./figs/evaluation.png)